wilkek/infentory/ams/README.md

 # Step 2: Running InfRETIS

+Running infRETIS after the setup requires:
+1. infretis.toml file (cf. )
+2. load/ folder with a valid trajectory per ensemble (can also just be the same reactive path)
+3. ams_inp folder with the [settings](./examples/NaCl/ams_inp/ams.inp) for ams and an initial [geometry](./examples/NaCl/ams_inp/initial.rkf)
-Running infRETIS after the setup is trivial, but requires a couple of environment variables set to make it work in AMS. `NSCM` is the number of cores used per worker, unless `OMP_NUM_THREADS` is set, then `NSCM=1`.
+4. A couple of environment variables: `NSCM` is the number of cores used per worker, unless `OMP_NUM_THREADS` is set, then `NSCM=1`.

 ```
 export NSCM=1 # cores used